 I know the heartache that courses through every ounce of your being right now.
 The longing for your baby and searching for answers.
 The questioning why.
 The feeling of the ground falling out from beneath you.
 The realization that you are forever changed and that you will forever be missing a part of your heart—a part of you.

-Seven years ago, I was you, newly grieving my daughter and experiencing each of those feelings in what seemed like a surreal loop of devastation, disbelief, guilt, fear, and sadness.
-After a perfectly healthy, happy, and normal full-term pregnancy and labor, our first baby Charlotte shockingly died an hour and a half after her birth.
+Ten years ago, I was you, newly grieving my daughter and experiencing each of those feelings in what seemed like a surreal loop of devastation, disbelief, guilt, fear, and sadness.
+After a perfectly healthy, happy, and normal full-term pregnancy and labor, our first baby, Charlotte, shockingly died an hour and a half after her birth.
 She aspirated meconium in the womb, and it got too far down into her lungs.
 Despite no signs of distress during labor, when she was born, it was immediate panic and trauma as doctors couldn’t get her to breathe and ultimately couldn’t save her.
 The first moments I really got to hold her and take in her round cherub face, chubby cheeks, and little pink lips were the last.

 Losing her irrevocably changed me, and your loss will change you.
 But I want you to know these truths and keep them close to your heart as you navigate this new world—this club of which no one wants to be a part of.